Infosheet 20 - The Australian system of government

 The Executive Government in practice

-In reality, the executive power is possessed by the Prime Minister and Cabinet (senior Ministers).
-Their power derives:
+In reality, the executive power is possessed by the Prime Minister and the senior ministers who make up the cabinet.
+Their power is derived:

 • constitutionally from their membership of the Federal Executive Council—see below—and status as ‘advisers’ to the Governor-General